 We are also working with carers and professionals to:

 Carers UK has been working with a variety of journalists to raise awareness of the issue of Carer’s Allowance overpayments.
-Carers UK and unpaid carers have been featured on several programmes covering the story in recent months, including Good Morning Britain, Money Box live and BBC Breakfast.
+Carers UK and unpaid carers have been featured on several programmes covering the story over the pas year including Good Morning Britain, Money Box live and BBC Breakfast.
 We have also been featured in the Guardian, local radio stations and regional news outlets.

 Carers UK also issued a number of comments about Carer’s Allowance overpayments: